 - 7.5 If the Council believes grant funding may be available, the next stage will be the completion of the application formalities including appropriate certificates and agreement with terms and conditions etc, as well as the required number of estimates/quotes.
 The Council may approve a grant based on the lowest estimate of a minimum of two requested.
-The level of any Home Repair Assistance Grant approved, or Low Cost Energy Efficiency Grants, will be the total cost of agreed works.
-In the case of a Conversion Grant, the level will be restricted to not more than 50% of all reasonable costs of the total cost of the project up to a maximum of £5,000 per resultant self-contained unit.
-Low Cost Energy Efficiency Grants will be restricted to a maximum of 50% of all reasonable costs up to a maximum of £2,000 grant aid. - 7.6 It should be noted that enquiries/applications from private sector landlords would only be entertained for either the conversion of empty shops, offices or commercial properties, or under-occupied properties, or gas central heating and insulation measures.
-In both cases the properties would have to be used for renting in the private sector for a minimum of five years.
-No financial assistance will be paid towards the cost of repairing tenanted dwellings, nor for works to provide means of escape in case of fire or basic amenities or in HMO's (houses in multiple occupation); these needs will be remedied by recourse to enforcement action if appropriate (see Section 12).

-- 7.7 The result of the second stage of the process will be conveyed to applicants in writing, as stated in Article 3 (5) of the 2002 Order. - 7.8 The amount of information required of applicants will be commensurate with the Council being satisfied that all necessary audit checks have been complied with.
+The level of any Discretionary Home Repairs Assistance Grant approved will be the total cost of agreed works.
+In the case of a Conversion Grant, the level will be restricted to not more than 50% of all reasonable costs of the total cost of the project up to a maximum of £5,000 per resultant self-contained unit. - 7.6 It should be noted that enquiries/applications from private sector landlords would only be entertained for either the conversion of empty shops, offices or commercial properties, or under-occupied properties.
+In all cases the properties would have to be used for renting in the private sector for a minimum of five years.
+No financial assistance will be paid towards the cost of repairing tenanted dwellings, nor for works to provide means of escape in case of fire or basic amenities or in HMO's (houses in multiple occupation); these needs will be remedied by recourse to enforcement action if appropriate (see Section 12). - 7.7 The result of the second stage of the process will be conveyed to applicants in writing, as stated in Article 3 (5) of the 2002 Order. - 7.8 The amount of information required of applicants will be commensurate with the Council being satisfied that all necessary audit checks have been complied with.
 Some applicants may be required to provide more information than others for the same type and level of grant.
 The same standard form will be used by all applicants for the same classification of grant regardless of the value of works.